fenxu/azure-powershell-docs-prod/azure/MSOnline/v1/AzureActiveDirectory.md

 ### [Redo-MsolProvisionContact](./Redo-MsolProvisionContact.md)
-The Redo-MsolProvisionContact cmdlet can be used to retry the provisioning of a contact object in Microsoft Azure Active Directory when a previous attempt to create the contact object resulted in a validation error.
+Retries the provisioning of a contact object in Azure Active Directory.

 ### [Redo-MsolProvisionGroup](./Redo-MsolProvisionGroup.md)
-The Redo-MsolProvisionGroup cmdlet can be used to retry the provisioning of a group object in Microsoft Azure Active Directory when a previous attempt to create the group object resulted in a validation error.
+Retries the provisioning of a group object in Azure Active Directory.

 ### [Redo-MsolProvisionUser](./Redo-MsolProvisionUser.md)
-The Redo-MsolProvisionUser cmdlet can be used to retry the provisioning of a user object in Microsoft Azure Active Directory when a previous attempt to create the user object resulted in a validation error.
+Retries the provisioning of a user object in Azure Active Directory.

 ### [Remove-MsolAdministrativeUnit](./Remove-MsolAdministrativeUnit.md)
-Deletes an administrative unit from Azure AD.
+Deletes an administrative unit from Azure Active Directory.

 ### [Remove-MsolAdministrativeUnitMember](./Remove-MsolAdministrativeUnitMember.md)